VIT Bhopal University | M.Tech Admissions 2025

-GATE Marks vs Rank 2025- The expected GATE 2025 Marks vs rank is available on this page.
-The GATE 2025 marks vs rank helps the candidates to get an idea of what marks are required to secure a high rank in the GATE entrance exam.
-To obtain a high rank in the GATE 2025 exam 90+ marks are considered to be a good score.
-To achieve top ranks in disciplines like Mechanical, Civil, Computer Science, and Electrical, candidates need to aim for 90+ marks.
-IIT Roorkee conducted the GATE entrance exam on February 1, 2, 15 and 16, 2025.
-The authority is expected to release the GATE 2025 result on March 19, 2025.
+GATE Marks vs Rank 2025- Candidates can check the expected GATE 2025 marks vs rank on this page.
+The GATE 2025 mark vs rank helps the candidates to get an idea of what marks are required to secure a high rank in the entrance exam.
+According to the GATE Marks vs rank trends, 90+ marks in the GATE exam are considered to be a good score.
+To achieve top ranks in disciplines like Mechanical, Civil, Computer Science, and Electrical, candidates need to aim to get more than 90+ marks.
+The authority announced the GATE 2025 result on March 19, 2025.
+The GATE 2025 exam was conducted on February 1, 2, 15 and 16, 2025.

 The GATE 2025 ME marks vs rank will be updated once it is released on the official website.
 Candidates can check the GATE Mechanical Engineering (ME) previous year Marks vs Rank below: For Rank 1-10, 92+ marks are required, while Rank 10-50 requires 87-92 marks.
 Refer to the table below for detailed GATE Marks vs Rank for ME.